 - Make the crust: Mix the graham cracker crumbs and melted butter together in a medium bowl until combined.
 Evenly press crust into the prepared baking pan.
 Bake for 8 minutes.
 Remove from the oven and set aside.

 - Make the filling: In a large bowl using a handheld or stand mixer fitted with a whisk attachment, beat the cream cheese on high speed until completely smooth, about 1 minute.
 On medium-high speed, beat in yogurt until completely combined.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula and beat again as needed to combine and no lumps remain.
 Then beat in the eggs and egg yolk until combined.
 Finally, beat in the sugar, lemon juice, lemon zest, and vanilla extract until everything is combined and no lumps remain.

 - Pour filling onto the crust.
-Bake for 25-30 minutes or until the center of the bars no longer jiggles (remove from the oven and gently wiggle the pan to check).
+Bake for 34–38 minutes or until the middle is no longer super wobbly.
+A little jiggle is ok—the bars will continue to set up as they chill in the refrigerator, so you don’t need to bake them until the center is rock solid!
+Don’t overbake these bars, or the surface may crack.
 Allow the bars to cool at room temperature set on a wire rack for 30 minutes, then transfer to the refrigerator to chill for 3-4 hours or even overnight.

 - Once chilled, lift the foil out of the pan using the overhang on the sides and cut into squares.
 For neat squares, I use a very sharp knife and wipe it clean with a paper towel after each cut.
 Leftovers keep well in the refrigerator for up to 5 days.

-- Instead of lemon juice and lemon zest, try lime juice and lime zest for a tangy lime bar instead.
+- Lime Bars: Instead of lemon juice and lemon zest, try lime juice and lime zest for a tangy lime bar instead.

-Using SparkRecipes calculator, these bars come out to 130 calories, 6g fat, 13g carbs, 4g protein each.
-This is using Philadelphia light cream cheese, FAGE nonfat plain Greek yogurt, Eggland's Best large eggs, and Nabisco graham crackers.
+- Nutrition Information: Using SparkRecipes calculator, these bars come out to 130 calories, 6g fat, 13g carbs, 4g protein each.
+This is using Philadelphia light cream cheese, FAGE nonfat plain Greek yogurt, and Nabisco graham crackers.